brooksbenson/eloquent-js/chapter03/chapter3-notes.md

 ## Parameters

-Function parameters behave like regular bindings.
-Their values are assigned by *arguments*.
+Function parameters are regular bindings whoes values are assigned by *arguments*.

 ## Arguments